Craniovertebral junction fixation with transarticular screws: Biomechanical analysis of a novel technique

 Digital Object Identifier (DOI)

 Gonzalez, L. Fernando; Crawford, Neil R.; Chamberlain, Robert H.; Perez Garza, Luis E.; Preul, Mark C.; Sonntag, Volker K.H.; and Dickman, Curtis A., "Craniovertebral junction fixation with transarticular screws: Biomechanical analysis of a novel technique" (2003).
-Neurobiology.
+Translational Neuroscience.
 844.